 Does the Dane County Farmers' Market participate in the FoodShare program?

 Yes, for more information visit the EBT page.

-What is the Taste of the Market Breakfast?
+What is the future of the Dane County Farmers' Market?

 As an independent organization, entirely self-funded, we must be judicious and smart about our operations during the COVID-19 pandemic.

 We work primarily at the nexus of two goals during the COVID-19 pandemic: to ensure the continued financial viability of the DCFM as an organization (so we can be around well into the future for our small family farmers and food producers) and to continue to provide safe and successful opportunities for our market members to connect with our patrons.
 On March 11th, we announced our plans to kick off our 2021 outdoor season at the Alliant Energy Center.
 These decisions reflect our two core goals.

 At this time, the Capitol Police has not issued our permit for the Capitol Square as it is too risky for an event of our large size to operate downtown.
 We will continue to work with stakeholders at the City, County, and State levels to determine when it is safe for us to return to the Capitol Square.
 We are confident that we will be allowed to return to the Capitol Square sometime during the 2021 outdoor season.